Galvanization

 Galvanization (also spelled galvanisation) is the process of applying a protective zinc coating to steel or iron, to prevent rusting.
 The most common method is hot-dip galvanizing, in which the parts are coated by submerging them in a bath of hot, molten zinc.

 Galvanized steel is widely used in applications where corrosion resistance is needed without the cost of stainless steel, and is considered superior in terms of cost and life-cycle.
 It can be identified by the crystallization patterning on the surface (often called a "spangle").

 Galvanized steel can be welded; however, welding gives off toxic zinc fumes.
-Galvanized fumes are released when the galvanized metal reaches a certain temperature.
+Galvanizing fumes are released when the galvanized metal reaches a certain temperature.
 This temperature varies by the galvanization process used.
 In long-term, continuous exposure, the recommended maximum temperature for hot-dip galvanized steel is 200 C, according to the American Galvanizers Association.
 The use of galvanized steel at temperatures above this will result in peeling of the zinc at the inter-metallic layer.

 Like other corrosion protection systems, galvanizing protects steel by acting as a barrier between steel and the atmosphere.
 However, zinc is a more electropositive (active) metal in comparison to steel.
 This is a unique characteristic for galvanizing, which means that when a galvanized coating is damaged and steel is exposed to the atmosphere, zinc can continue to protect steel through galvanic corrosion (often within an annulus of 5 mm, above which electron transfer rate decreases).